JimHotchkiss/dummy_rails_app/NOTES.md

 ~ Also, authentication for login, signup

 Okay, right now, I've just cleaned it up a bit, made it as simple as possible.
 I want to now git the user the a link, or button, to 'create a project'

+Side note: refactored the projects#new form with a partial _ form.
+So partials are not suppose to have any instance variables in them.
+So I removed all of the form_fields, leaving the |f|, and render 'form', f: f.
+This says that I render the partial 'form', and that the variable f is equal to f.
+  * I may want a partial for both the category and the project show page?